Team volunteered with New Vision Renewable Energy

 The Women’s Lacrosse team takes on Nyack College on Friday, March 13th at 4 P.M.
 The team would like to give a special thank you to the Nyack Women’s Lacrosse student-athletes who volunteered in the Philippi community during their break as well.

-The ABU’s Women’s Lacrosse program encourages community members to support the team by attending their games.
+The AB’s Women’s Lacrosse program encourages community members to support the team by attending their games.
 Admission is free.

-For more information about ABU Women’s Lacrosse, and to view this spring’s schedule, please visit: gobattlers.com.
+For more information about AB Women’s Lacrosse, and to view this spring’s schedule, please visit: gobattlers.com.

 To learn more about New Vision Renewable Energy and their efforts, visit: www.nvre.org.